Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Join a hiking tour and explore the rocks of Meteora.
 There is an extensive complex of paths and trails around the area.

-If you’re feeling adventurous you can also try some rock climbing or scramble hiking.
+If you’re feeling adventurous, you can also try rock climbing or hiking.

 From Kalampaka: 5-Hour Hiking Tour of Meteora!
 Take a guided morning hike in Meteora

-On your journey, you may come across the rock forest of Meteora, a dazzling landscape with otherworldly rock formations as well as several abandoned monasteries.
+On your journey, you may come across the rock forest of Meteora, a dazzling landscape with otherworldly rock formations and several abandoned monasteries.

 Stroll through the village of Kastraki

-Just a couple of kilometers away from the town of Kalampaka you’ll find a charming small village called Kastraki.
+Just a few kilometers away from Kalampaka, you’ll find a charming small village called Kastraki.

 It’s a typical rural traditional village with narrow alleyways, beautiful churches, alluring alfresco cafes, and magnificent views over Meteora.